-If you omit the year in your text date (A8), DATEVALUE will pick the current year from your computer’s clock.
+Even if there is no year part in your text date (A8), DATEVALUE will use the current year from your computer’s clock.

 The DATEVALUE function will only convert the text values that look like a date.
-It cannot convert a text that looks like a number to date, nor can it a numeric value to date, for that you will need to use the Excel VALUE function.
+It can’t convert a text that resembles a number to date, nor can it change a number value to date, for that you’ll need Excel’s VALUE function.

 Using Excel VALUE Function

-The Excel VALUE function can convert any text string that looks like a date or number into a number, so it’s useful for fixing any number, not just dates.
+The Excel VALUE function is able to convert any text string that resembles a date or number into a numeric value, so it’s really helpful when it comes to converting any number, not just dates.

-text is the text string we want to convert or reference to the cell containing the date text string.
+text– the text string we want to convert or reference to the cell containing the text string.

-The VALUE function can process any text string that looks like a date or number into a number as shown below.
+The below VALUE formula can change any text strings that look like a date into a number as shown below.